-I moved to England from my native Maryland (USA) in 2001 and have been here long enough to consider conversations about the weather interesting.
+I moved to England from Maryland (USA) in 2001 and have been here long enough to consider conversations about the weather interesting.
 I am self-employed and my work consists of a range of projects from t-shirt design to food writing.
-I like to make stuff, and Messy Vegetarian Cook is fueled by that enthusiasm.
+I like to make stuff, and Messy Vegetarian Cook is fuelled by that enthusiasm.

-The Messy Vegetarian Cook is a repository of veggie recipes, reviews and information, my own personal thoughts, and documentation of proof of my future as a crazy cat lady.
+Messy Vegetarian Cook is a repository of veggie recipes, reviews and information, my own personal thoughts, and documentation of proof of my future as a crazy cat lady.
 My goal is to show it’s possible to eat a varied and delicious diet devoid of meat.
-I avoid the annoying weight loss, detoxing, dieting language that creates body shame.
+I try to avoid the annoying weight loss, detoxing, dieting language that creates body shame.
 I am not a nutritionist so I don’t know what’s healthy.
 I think the self help movement is damaging and only serves to make people feel like they aren’t good enough, so you also won’t find that here.
 If you do, call me out.

 In the past I have shot with a Canon EOS 450D and a Sigma 17-70 f2.8-4 lens.
 Now I use a Canon 6D with 50mm f1.4 and 24-105mm f1.4 lenses.
 Most restaurant photos are taken on a Galaxy S3.
 I process all photos in Lightroom.

 Get in Touch

 - Follow me on Twitter

 - Drop a note!
 Let me know what you think or make some suggestions.
 Either way, I’d love to hear from you.

 - Look at what I’m eating on instagram @Kippysnacks

 Relationships and Disclosures